MicrosoftDocs/power-pages-docs/power-pages-docs/admin/site-checker-performance.md

 ## Number of web roles

 Web roles are used in portals to enable role-based access control.
-Typically, the number of web roles in a portal are limited as the number of different combinations of permissions would be limited as well.
-If the number of web roles exceeds 100 in your portal, it can cause performance issues that affect all pages of your portal.
+Typically, the number of web roles in a website are limited as the number of different combinations of permissions would be limited as well.
+If the number of web roles exceeds 100 in your website, it can cause performance issues that affect all web pages.

 ### See also